Abhijeet17o/Clinical-Intelligence-Platform/README.md

 # EHR Pipeline System

-A modular Electronic Health Record system that transcribes doctor-patient conversations using **Whisper AI** and extracts medical information using **Google Gemini AI**.
+A modular Electronic Health Record system that transcribes doctor-patient conversations using **Google Gemini (gemini-2.5-flash)** when available (falls back to Whisper AI locally if not) and extracts medical information using **Google Gemini AI**.

 ## 🏗️ Project Structure